ChrizDuma/scissorAPI/README.md

 <!-- Getting Started -->
 ## Usage

-This tool can be accessed via the deployed site or a local copy of the project.
+This tool can be accessed via the deployed site in the link below or a local copy can be attained through forking the repository of the project.

 ### Live Link

-Deployed site: [sciz.site](https://www.sciz.site) - hosted via [render](https://www.render.com)
+Deployed site: [scissly](https://scissor-api-lyit.onrender.com/) - hosted via [render](https://www.render.com)

-### Localhost
+### Local Host

 To get a local copy up and running, follow the steps below.